celery/celery/docs/getting-started/next-steps.rst

 But for this you need to enable a :ref:`result backend <task-result-backends>` so that the state can be stored somewhere.

-Results are disabled by default because of the fact that there's no result backend that suits every application, so to choose one you need to consider the drawbacks of each individual backend.
+Results are disabled by default because there is no result backend that suits every application; to choose one you need to consider the drawbacks of each individual backend.
 For many tasks keeping the return value isn't even very useful, so it's a sensible default to have.
 Also note that result backends aren't used for monitoring tasks and workers: